abhi-sahu22/Placement-Assignment_Abhishek_Sahu/ReactJS/question-13-calculator_app/README.md

-## This react project is created through vite
+## This react project is created through vite.

-## It contains node_modules

-## So, the file size will be little big (total size: around 35 MB)

-## But, this will make the process of opening the project in browser easy

-## As there will be NO requirement for npm install.
+## Need to enter npm install as there is no node_modules pushed to github.

+## Then hit npm run dev.